CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/plpython/03-more-plpy.md

 `pip3 install numpy`{{execute}}

-Let's exit the shell, and log back in to Postgres as `groot` (password: `password`):
+Once NumPy is successfully installed, exit the shell and log back in to Postgres as `groot` (password: `password`):

 `exit`{{execute}}

 `psql -U groot -h localhost workshop`{{execute}}

 Finally, let's go ahead and create our PL/Python function that uses NumPy.
-We'll just use the same example found in the NumPy [Quickstart tutorial](https://numpy.org/doc/stable/user/quickstart.html):
+We'll use a similar example found in the NumPy [Quickstart tutorial](https://numpy.org/doc/stable/user/quickstart.html):

 ```
 CREATE OR REPLACE FUNCTION testnp ()